Benching of Eli Manning Ends an Era for the Giants in the Ugliest Way Possible

 WATCH: Coach Ben McAdoo's postgame reactions following Monday night's loss https://t.co/sQF0DdDfgr2017-9-19 04:00:37

 That's when McAdoo displayed his true colors.
-That's also when it became clear that, for all of their spending, the Giants' Super Bowl strategy boiled down to hoping Odell Beckham would carry them every step of the way.
+That's also when it became clear that, for all their spending, the Giants' Super Bowl strategy boiled down to hoping Odell Beckham Jr. would carry them every step of the way.

 The 2017 Giants were short-window contenders, custom-built to win one more Super Bowl while Manning was still a viable franchise quarterback.
-The experiment was been a slow-motion failure since the start of camp.
+The experiment has been a slow-motion failure since the start of camp.
 But there was still hope in Week 2, when Beckham made his triumphant-but-brief return from injury, Brandon Marshall was still a thing and the Giants defense still had a chance to live up to its reputation and price tag.

-But that loss, and McAdoo's foray into the Manning Blame Game, sent the Giants skidding downhill into helplessness on offense and regularly-scheduled mini-rebellions on defense.
+But that loss, and McAdoo's foray into the Manning Blame Game, sent the Giants skidding downhill into helplessness on offense and regularly scheduled mini-rebellions on defense.
 They were terrible, and Manning could do little to elevate the meager talent left surrounding him, but at least Manning's presence gave the Giants a shred of dignity.

-Manning had to choke back tears when talking to reporters on Tuesday.
+Manning had to choke back tears when talking to reporters Tuesday.
 Giants legends like Justin Tuck lined up on Twitter to take batting practice at McAdoo and the organization after the benching was announced.
 So much for the Giants' dignity.

 Pat Leonard @PLeonardNYDN